8x8c/8x8c/README.md

 # Group 5 Serpent

+NOTE:: Serpent encryption apps in Rust are NOT easy!
+No dev was done when AES beat out the Serpent algo.
+Nonetheless, Serpent is an interesting algo, in time i will have great serpent apps.

 https://github.com/8x8c/Serpent-1  First working app!
 This one is in pure rust. (no deps)

 https://github.com/8x8c/basilisk  I forked the only working serpent app i could find!